opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_iLinear|

-When the interpolation is linear the curve segment turns to a straight line and the speed of the transformation is constant.
+When the interpolation is *Linear* the curve segment turns to a straight line and the speed of the transformation is constant.

-.. tip:: **To set a linear interpolation:**
+.. tip:: **To set a Linear interpolation:**

     Do one of the following:

-    - Choose Linear from the option menu available in the interpolation area of the function editor and click the Apply button.
+    - Choose **Linear** from the option menu available in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Right-click the curve you want to set the interpolation for, and choose Linear Interpolation from the menu that opens.
+    - Right-click the curve segment you want to set the interpolation for, and choose **Linear Interpolation** from the menu that opens.

 .. _using_speed_in_/_speed_out_interpolations: